bixbydevelopers/capsule-sample-shirt/README.md

 ```

 Example 2: This works without any prompts if there is only a single Polo Shirt in the cart.
 You will be prompted to
-choose one of polo shirts if multiple "Polo Shirts" in the cart (e.g. small one and a large one)
+choose one of polo shirts if multiple Polo Shirts are in the cart (e.g. small one and a large one)

 ```
 Change the size of the Polo Shirt to small